Toporin/Seedkeeper-Tool/README.md

+**Warning: Seedkeeper-Tool has been deprecated as of November 2024.
+You should use the new [Satochip-Utils application](https://github.com/Toporin/Satochip-Utils) instead to easily manage and use your Satochip, Seedkeeper and Satodime cards.**

 # Seedkeeper-Tool

 Windows & Linux application for the [Seedkeeper secure vault](https://github.com/Toporin/Seedkeeper-Applet): store your most precious secrets, including seeds, masterseed and others inside a secure chip, protected by a PIN code.